abhijeet0037/VISTA-Vision-based-Intelligent-Stevenson-Thermometer-Analyzer-/README.md

 Detected Temperature: XX.X °C
 ```

-These visual results make the repository much easier to understand and demonstrate that the system is actually working.

 ---

 ## 📊 Performance Evaluation

-The system should be evaluated using experimentally measured temperature values.

-Recommended metrics:

 | Metric                   |    Value |
 | ------------------------ | -------: |